Covestro Group at a Glance – Circular Economy and Climate Neutrality

-In order to make our achievements in implementing a closed loop system measurable in line with our corporate vision, suitable indicators and criteria are required.
-We investigated and evaluated various indicators and measurement methods for circularity at Covestro during the reporting year and will build on this to develop a suitable system for Covestro.
+In the interest of quantifying our progress and successes in building a circular economy in line with our Group’s vision, this reporting year we researched and assessed various indicators and methodologies for measuring circularity in the company.
+We aim to develop a customized system for Covestro following on this effort.
 To this end, we are also studying existing models, e.g., the ones developed by the Ellen MacArthur Foundation or the World Business Council for Sustainable Development (WBCSD), and building on our experience to date with approaches to carbon productivity.

 We have begun defining criteria and circularity requirements for our products and services so that we can align our product portfolio more closely with circular solutions for our customers and offer these in a targeted manner in the future.
 Examples include minimum recycled or renewable raw material content and the combined use of renewable energy in the production of our materials.
-A top priority in this regard is to improve our carbon footprint compared with a conventional product portfolio so that we can make a tangible contribution to future climate-neutral value creation in our industry.
+A top priority in this regard is to improve our carbon footprint compared with a conventional product portfolio so that we can make a significant contribution to future climate-neutral value creation in our industry.
 During the year under review, we marketed new, circular product solutions in both segments.

 Our core technical competence is the development and application of complex chemical processes.
 In particular, we want to use this expertise to establish innovative chemical and biochemical recycling and production processes for a circular economy.
 We want to create processes that enable us to reclaim from used materials the chemical precursors required for their production.
-These can in turn be used as raw materials in our own production activities.
-In addition, we also want to use recycled raw materials in upstream stages of the value chain in production at Covestro.
-On the whole, chemical recycling processes are an important tool for Covestro in gradually replacing the use of fossil-based materials and in contributing to closing carbon loops as a pillar in a climate-neutral method of production.
-The benefits of the new processes will be verified by means of a life cycle assessment (LCA), in other words, taking into account effects and contributions throughout the entire life cycle into account.
+These can in turn be used as raw materials in our production activities.
+In addition, we also want to use raw materials that were recycled in upstream stages of the value chain at Covestro.
+On the whole, chemical recycling processes are an important tool to help Covestro in gradually replacing the use of fossil-based materials and in contributing to closing carbon loops as a pillar in a climate-neutral method of production.
+The benefits of the new processes will be verified by means of a life cycle assessment (LCA), in other words, taking into account effects and contributions throughout the entire life cycle.

 Covestro is currently researching recycling processes for its own products and materials in more than 20 projects.
 Of particular importance for Covestro are processes with which materials can be chemically or enzymatically transformed back into their molecules.
 The secondary raw materials obtained in this manner are of a comparable quality and have properties similar to conventionally manufactured raw materials, and can therefore be reused to manufacture products and materials.